-ANSI/ASA has recently published the first standard setting the criteria that fit-test systems should meet to improve accuracy and reporting of hearing fit test results.
+ANSI/ASA published the first standard setting the criteria that fit-test systems should meet to improve accuracy and reporting of hearing fit test results.
 This new standard is titled ANSI/ASA S12.71-2018, American National Standard Performance Criteria for Systems that Estimate the Attenuation of Passive Hearing Protectors for Individual Users.
 This standard is the first of its kind worldwide and is a first step towards what may come in terms of similar workplace health and safety regulations.

 Why Should I Fit Test My Employees?

 There are many benefits of fit testing workers, including: